NCAA March Madness: How To Watch Selection Sunday Online, Streaming, And On TV

 Selection Sunday is today!
-The day March Madness fans have been waiting for for weeks, if not months, has finally arrived: the NCAA will reveal to breathless fans all over the country, indeed the world, which teams will be selected for the NCAA Men’s College Basketball Tournament, and where they will compete.
+The day college basketball fans have anticipated for weeks, if not months, has finally arrived — the NCAA will reveal to breathless fans all over the country, and maybe even the world, which teams will be selected for the NCAA Men’s College Basketball Tournament, and where they will compete.
 And if you’d like to watch the process, either online, on TV, or streaming, you have a few options, according to CNET.

 Back to basics

 Last year’s Selection Sunday broadcast was, by just about every measure, a complete bust.
-After having been broadcast on CBS for as long as anyone can remember, the show was broadcast on TBS (CBS and TBS have a broadcast deal allowing for sharing of some of the games, and events, associated with the tournament), shutting out viewers who don’t pay for cable or satellite or who don’t have TBS in their cable/satellite packages.
-It was a half-hour longer than normal.
+After having been broadcast on CBS for as long as anyone can remember, the show was broadcast on TBS, shutting out viewers who don’t pay for cable or satellite or who don’t have TBS in their cable/satellite packages.
+This was because CBS and TBS have a broadcast deal allowing for sharing of some of the games and events associated with the tournament.

+Selection Sunday 2018 was a half-hour longer than normal.
 And, worst of all, the selected teams were revealed alphabetically instead of by region, a head-scratching decision that, according to The Philadelphia Inquirer, was “widely panned” by fans all over the world.

 CBS Sports chairman Sean McManus says that’s a mistake that won’t be repeated this year.